alexmorton1212/COMP-410/README.md

 ## COMP 410: Data Structures

-This repository includes my coursework from COMP 401 at UNC-Chapel Hill taught by Paul Stotts which focuses on the analysis of data structures and associated algorithms.
+This repository includes my coursework from COMP 401 at UNC-Chapel Hill taught by Paul Stotts, focusing on the analysis of data structures and associated algorithms.

 Class topics included: Abstract data types, lists, stacks, queues, trees, and graphs, sorting, searching, and hashing.